kildealab/SDDparser/README.md

 ### WHAT IS SUMMARIZED IN THE SDR FILE SUMMARY:
 1. SDR version, author, associated SDD file that produced the SDR file from the MEDRAS-MC output.
 2. Number of chromosomes listed and their respective sizes in mega base pairs.
-3. Per Cell summary of the cell subheader (number of double-strand breaks and misrepairs).
+3. Per cell summary of the cell subheader (number of double-strand breaks and misrepairs).
 4. Number of mutations per each type.

 ### WHAT IS PLOTTED IN THE SDR FILE KARYOGRAM